Patrianovism: Second phase (1945–1978)

 The Patrianovists resurfaced in 1945, after the end of Vargas' rule, but the group was almost empty.
 When parties became legal again, the Political Police started to follow dos Santos on the basis that he was an Integralist.
 He was never able to reproduce the capability of mobilization Patrianovism witnessed in its first phase.
 The organization was only formally reactivated in 1955, under the name AIPB.

 In 1964, military and civilian forces organized a coup d'état.
 The Patrianovists were yet again supporters of the new regime, as they were part of the conspiring forces.
 In the following years, political liberties were weakened by the new dictatorial government.
 Patrianovism was also affected as the movement progressively crumbled.
 In 1978, Arlindo Veiga dos Santos died, after persisting in the political exclusion he found himself in.

 The Historian Teresa Malatian, who kickstarted the study on patrianovism in 1981, noted that "There were no archives, nor bibliographies, nor documentation" when she began her studies, only managing to do so by a chance encounter with someone who knew a patrianovist.
 This showcases how small the movement was, even though it was in a part of Brazilian history, the biggest ultra-right organization.

 Paramilitary

-In 1932, the paramilitary group Guarda Imperial Patrianovista (GUIP), called the camisas brancas ("white shirts") and who bore the patrianovist red arrow cross on their left arm, was formed to "defend a Christian Brazil against the attacks of communism" and prepare the country for the establishment of the third Empire.
+In 1932, the paramilitary group Guarda Imperial Patrianovista (GUIP), called the camisas brancas ("white shirts") and who bore the patrianovist red arrow cross, meaning the "union of the cross of Christ and the arrows of the indians", on their left arm, was formed to "defend a Christian Brazil against the attacks of communism" and prepare the country for the establishment of the third Empire.
 Patrianovists thought of themselves as "mythical warriors of Christianity".